lazybark/lazybark/README.md

 ## 👋 Hi, I’m Lazybark<br>
-I’m a Golang developer, system engineer and creative coder who interested in microservices, webtech, messengers, cryptography and neural networks.<br>
+I’m a Golang developer, system engineer and creative coder who interested in microservices, webtech, messengers, cryptography and neural networks.

-My main mission is to create fast and simple solution for every task I face, so I like to perform experiments and never afraid of getting through someone else's code.
+My development philosophy is simple: it is better to spend more time finding the most efficient solution than to make the first one that comes across and spend even more time refactoring in the future.
+This helps to avoid "dependency hell" and other similar problems.

-<br><br>
+I've spend most of my developer path working on different freelance projects.
+This was really exciting experience: new tasks, new people and new technologies.
+It gave me some extra managing and collaborating skills: I'm not afraid of taking responsibility or spending time on a meeting with bosses of any level, trying to understand what they really want.

-## 📝Skills<br>
+## 📝Skills

 ### Current stack
 ![](https://img.shields.io/badge/Golang-00ADD8?style=for-the-badge&logo=Go&logoColor=white)